tanukifk/tanuki_app_documents/docs/community_guideline/en.md

 Users who do not comply with these guidelines will be subject to temporary or permanent restrictions or bans in accordance with the Terms of Use.

+## Images of products to be uploaded

+- Please upload only images of products that you have taken yourself or images under the [Creative Commons Attribution-ShareAlike License](https://creativecommons.org/licenses/by-sa/4.0/deed.en).
+- Do not upload images that are copyrighted by other organizations or individuals.
+For example, do not copy images from e-commerce sites and upload them.

 ## Postings that are an Invasion of Privacy